 - Encourages donations of a certain amount: If your major donor society is defined by the same parameters as major gifts, it will encourage your mid-tier donors to increase their gift size to hit these larger donation amounts.
 Imagine your major gifts are classified as anything over $20,000.
 A donor who wants to give a large donation and is thinking in the $18,000 range will be more inclined to upgrade their gift to cross that $20,000 major gift threshold so that they can join the major donor society.

-- Gives your organization opportunities for excellent stewardship: With a branded major donor society, you have a preset group to receive a series of major gift-related communications.
+- Gives your organization opportunities for excellent stewardship: With a branded major donor society, you have a preset group to receive a series of major gift-related communications, like a specific version of your nonprofit’s annual report.
 You can have a certain drip email stream and send specific direct mailings.

 Essentially, the concept of a major donor society gives you a chance to build a community of major donors through exclusivity and incentives.